magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/content-rendering/index.md

 In this example, the `app.js` script runs after the page loads.
 A common behavior for this type of file is to generate an HTML DOM tree and insert it into a root element on the page.
+This pattern is often used for single page applications such as a PWA Storefront.

 ## Content rendering and Search Engine Optimization (SEO)